Monday, December 4, 2023

 Here are the steps on how I made this cute cat quilt -

-1. Drew the design on graphing paper based on the size for my end project.2.
-Rendered the design on manila paper to get an idea of the size.
+2. Rendered the design on manila paper to get an idea of the size.
 I adjusted a couple of times.

 3. Draw the design on a chip board.
 Cut based on how you will piece together the design.